-1. The college is still acquiring funding for the second phase of the Library however, we have moved forward with the planning phase of the library.
+- 1. The college is still acquiring funding for the second phase of the Library however, we have moved forward with the planning phase of the library.
 Additionally, the study and design has been completed for the Guadalupe Hall Fire Sprinkler System Installation.
 We are currently in the (RFP) process for this project.
-The goal is to have this accomplished during calendar year 2021 or early 2022.
+The goal is to have this accomplished during the calendar year 2022 or early 2023. - 2.
+Continue to update all contents to the Knox-Boxes. - 3.

-- 2. Install Fire Department Knox-Boxes on all buildings around campus which includes; the four Residence Halls, the four apartment complexes, and frequented buildings around campus. - 3.
-Upgrade the community kitchen Guadalupe Hall, such as; all new cabinetry, ADA accessible sinks and stoves. - 4.
 Dedicate a campus phone number for employees and students to call after making a 911 emergency phone call.
 As of this date, we have not identified a single dedicated phone number to call, however, we have listed six phone numbers as options to call after placing the 911 call to summon the Helena Fire Department.
-This improvement has been carried over from last year. - 5.
-Continue to maintain, evaluate, and test current fire and smoke alarm systems and improve processes for fire drills, evacuation routes, assembly areas to meet the needs and demands of all emergencies or natural disasters.
+This improvement has been carried over from last year. - 4.
+Continue to maintain, evaluate, and test current fire/smoke alarm systems, fire sprinkler systems, and fire extinguishers and improve processes for fire drills, evacuation routes, assembly areas to meet the needs and demands of all emergencies or natural disasters.
 We do yearly tests and inspections with an outside vendor for sprinkler systems, smoke detectors, fire extinguishers, which includes the kitchen and Halon Systems.